dagrate/PHom-WAE/README.md

   <img src="https://github.com/dagrate/PHom-WAE/blob/master/images/vae_barcode.png" width="250"/>
 </p>

+*From left to right: persistence diagram of the original sample, persistence diagram of the WAE reconstructed sample, persistence diagram of the VAE reconstructed sample*

 PHom-WAE is a Python and R library that proposes to evaluate the quality of the encoding-decoding process of Wasserstein auto-encoders in comparison to Variational auto-encoders.
 For some real-world applications, different than computer vision, we cannot assess visually the quality of the encoding-decoding.
 Therefore, we have to use other metrics.
 Here, we rely on persistent homology because it is capable to acknowledge the shape of the data points, by opposition to traditional distance measures such the Euclidean distance.

 The auto-encoders are trained with Python to produce reconstructed samples saved in csv files.